 Brussels: Relax at the Place du Grand Sablon

-A Wonderful Hidden Gem in Venice: Dorsoduro
+Venice: A Wonderful Hidden Gem In a Sestieri

-Located just across the Grand Canal from San Marco (stand on Punta della Gogana, the tip of the little peninsula, for a beautiful view), Dorsoduro is rife with museums – the world-renowned Gallerie dell’ Accademia was born here as an art school in 1750.
+Located just across the Grand Canal from San Marco (stand on Punta della Gogana, the tip of the little peninsula, for a beautiful view), charming Dorsoduro is rife with restaurants and museums.
+In fact, the world-renowned Gallerie dell’ Accademia, with a superb collection of Italian-Renaissance art, was born here as an art school in 1750.

-In Madrid, I always seem to find myself spending an hour or two in the Plaza Mayor.
-It’s the most famous square in the city, which means it draws the crowds, but it is so large (it can hold 50,000 people) I don’t feel crowded in it, except, perhaps, in one of its outdoor cafés on a sunny late afternoon.
+In Madrid, I always spend an hour or two in Plaza Mayor every time I visit the city.
+It’s the city’s main square and one of the most famous in Europe, a magnet that pulls me back to this hidden gem repeatedly.
+And it is so large (it can hold 50,000 people) I don’t feel crowded in it, except, perhaps, in one of its outdoor cafés on a sunny late afternoon.